 - Across programs, the amount of education to staff shows a significant increase as part of wellness policy development, implementation and sustainability of change.

-Participating programs are able to apply for national HWTG Recognition each spring.
+Participating programs can be eligible for national HWTG recognition.
 The recognition rewards the work that early childhood programs have done to incorporate best practices in the areas of:

 - Wellness Policy Implementation